 The Root Cause of Your Tooth Pain

 A severely infected tooth can be bad news for your entire smile if not treated.
-Fortunately, Dr. Paul Brown and Dr. Christopher Baran provide gentle root canal therapy for patients in Wilmington and Seaford, DE to eliminate tooth pain and infection.
-Most people think undergoing a root canal is painful.
-However, this couldn’t be more false.
-See how we can treat your unique smile with exceptional dental care and help you save them from extraction.
+Fortunately, at Brown and Baran Family Dentistry, Drs.
+Paul E. Brown and Christopher S. Baran provide gentle root canal therapy for Wilmington and Seaford, DE, patients to eliminate tooth pain and infection.

 What’s Root Canal Therapy?

-Your teeth are made up of many different layers, including the outer enamel, dentin, and soft tissue core.
-When this core becomes infected due to bacteria or an untreated cavity, root canal therapy is needed.
-This simple routine procedure is designed to completely disinfect the inside of your tooth and preserve it with a dental crown to stop any further irritation or damage.
+Your teeth are made up of many different layers, including the outer enamel, dentin, and the soft tissue core called the tooth pulp.
+When this core becomes infected due to bacteria or an untreated cavity, you need a root canal treatment.
+This simple routine procedure is designed to completely disinfect the inside of your tooth and preserve it with a dental crown to stop further irritation or damage.

 Undergoing a root canal is virtually painless since your dentist will apply a local anesthetic beforehand.
-In fact, many patients describe the experience of root canal therapy as similar to that of getting a filling.
+Many patients describe the experience of root canal therapy as similar to that of getting a filling.
 Our dental team will be there every step of the way to ensure your overall comfort.

 When Is Root Canal Therapy Needed?

-Your tooth pulp can become infected for any number of reasons such as decay and trauma.
+Your tooth pulp can become infected for several reasons, such as decay and trauma.
 Our dentist will examine your tooth to determine if a root canal is needed.
-Some signs you should be aware of include:
+Signs that you need a root canal include:

 It’s also important to maintain regular check-ups with either Dr. Brown or Dr. Baran to ensure your teeth are thoroughly cleaned.
 Some infections can be asymptomatic and are only discoverable by a skilled dental professional during an exam.